 In the development of the campus, the university takes different measures to reduce energy and CO2-emissions.
 Examples of such measures are:

 - Construction of green roofs (sedum roofs).

-As part of Campus under Construction, EUR has started with the construction of an energy-neutral sports hall and a new multifunctional education building (MFO II).
-Besides a high energy ambition, the EUR has also a high ambition for this building in terms of circularity.
+As part of Tomorrow's Campus, EUR has started with the construction of an energy-neutral sports hall and a new multifunctional education building (MFO II).
+Besides a high energy ambition, EUR has also set high ambitions for the construction of both buildings in terms of circularity.

 BREEAM certification is currently the standard for determining the sustainability level of buildings and the built environment.
 For the new construction of the Multifunctional Educational Building (MFO II), it was agreed to achieve the highest score according to the 'BREEAM New Construction and Renovation' guideline: 'Outstanding'.
-For the design of the renovation of Tinbergen Building at the end of 2017 the first phase was successfully completed with achieving the design certificate at the 'Excellent' level.
+For the design of the renovation of Tinbergen Building at the end of 2017, this first phase was successfully completed by obtaining the design certificate at the 'Excellent' level.
 In addition, we are now investigating whether the existing buildings can be certified according to BREEAM-in-USE.
 For future demolition of buildings, it will be examined if the ‘BREEAM Demolition and disassembly’ guideline can be used.